vonNiklasson/adventofcode-library/README.md

-# adventofcode-library
+# Advent of Code Library

-Library that will download your input and send your results to adventofcode.com directly from your code.
+Library that downloads your input and send your results to adventofcode.com, directly from your code.